C&P author and FAQ

 How when something does well a month later you’ll see another 10 places like it.
 Also how Cypriots think more is better.

 Very difficult question and the answer is…it depends.
 I love everything authentic and unpretentious.
 My worst kind of place is somewhere where it’s a copy of something successful, a place without a concept, a place without consistency.

 Cheeseburger with a fried egg on top, triple fried chips on the side with lots and lots of ketchup.

 Why is it in English and not Greek?

 Mainly to be used by tourists as well as locals.
-We do have plans to have the Greek option as well sometime in the future.
+I do have plans to have the Greek option as well sometime in the future.

 Remember to follow me on Instagram (@cypriotandproud) and Facebook (https://www.facebook.com/Cypriot.Proud/)